python-can-define-radio/sdr-course/classroom_activities/Ch05_Concepts/099_GRC_FM_Transmitter.md

 <!-- pandoc-only ### Parameters -->

 - Wav File Source:
     - _NOTE: You can use a Audio Source instead if you'd like.
-See notes at the bottom of this page._
+See endnotes._
     - File: Pick a file by pressing the "..." button.
-It must be a wav file, not an mp3, etc. You can find wav files [here](https://github.com/adafruit/Adafruit-Sound-Samples/tree/master/sonic-pi).
+It must be a wav file (not an mp3, etc).
+You can find wav files [here](https://github.com/adafruit/Adafruit-Sound-Samples/tree/master/sonic-pi).
     - Repeat: Up to you; do you want it to repeat?

 <!-- pandoc-only ### Parameters -->